 Levi's other major work, a History of Magic, was published next.
 His later books, written after an equivocal reconciliation with the Church, actually warn against the practice of magic.
 Levi died in 1875, the year Aleister Crowley was born.
 This lead Crowley to claim to be a reincarnation of the reformed necromancer, though Levi was by no means unique in this respect.
 Levi's work would later be translated by Arthur Edward Waite.

-Click the Amazon logo to find books by or about Eliphas Levi or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Eliphas Levi or the Bing logo to search the web for more information.